codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 1. **Create a component that mounts the SDK**

-  You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/components/CodatLink.tsx" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your app.
+  You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/components/CodatConnections.tsx" target="_blank">`CodatConnections.tsx`</a> file to an appropriate location in your app.
 We recommend setting the component to `width: 460px; height: 840px`.

   We use [`"use client"`](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive) in the script to define this as client-side code, and the import is ignored in webpack to avoid NextJS caching (as above).

 2. **Use the component to mount the SDK**

-  We suggest wrapping the `CodatLink` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/page.module.css).
+  We suggest wrapping the `CodatConnections` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/page.module.css).
 Your component can also manage when to [display the Link component](https://github.com/codatio/sdk-link/blob/main/examples/languages/next/src/app/page.tsx), passing the relevant company ID and callbacks.

   ```js
   // page.tsx